luckasnix/hyse-comics-web/README.md

     npm install
     ```

-4. Run the development server:
+4. Set up environment variables:

+    Copy the `.env.example` file to `.env`:

     ```bash
+    cp .env.example .env
+    ```

+    Update the values in `.env` if needed.
+By default, it uses `http://localhost:3000` as the base URL.

+5. Run the development server:

+    ```bash
     npm run dev
     ```

-5. Open in your browser:
+6. Open in your browser:

     Open [http://localhost:3000](http://localhost:3000) in your browser to view the result.